Cash rounding: Rounding with 0.25 intervals

+This system is used in the United Arab Emirates and Qatar, as the smallest coin in general circulation is the 25-fils/dirham coin, with the 1-, 5- and 10-fils/dirham coins being rarely encountered due to their negligible value.

+Thailand also uses this system.
+Coins below 25 satang are not issued for general circulation.

 Rounding with 0.50 intervals

 The system used in Sweden from 1992 to 2010, in Norway from 1993 to 2012, and in Denmark since 1 October 2008 is the following: